 Although workers at Hillhead told the Mail & Guardian this week that they hoped whoever bought the farm would keep them on, most were already packing up their two-bedroom family houses and looking for accommodation in the nearby shack settlement.

 The company has also applied to the eThekwini municipality to have the farms, situated near the Cornubia shopping mall, rezoned for general industrial use.
+Workers said representatives of a bank had been on site to value the equipment and buildings on the farms, suggesting that they would be sold for industrial or warehousing purposes and not to a farmer.

 At Hillhead, 30 of the 37 redbrick houses, which are more than 100 years old, are occupied.
 The others are in a state of disrepair.
 A church and a Hindu temple on the farm are both well maintained, as is the single quarters across the hill, which houses migrant cane cutters from the Eastern Cape.